AbelHristodor/rstat/README.md

 > **Real-time system monitoring with blazing fast performance** ⚡

 Rstat is a modern, high-performance healthcheck monitoring system built with **Rust** for the backend and **Next.js** for the frontend.
-It provides real-time monitoring of your services with beautiful dashboards, detailed metrics, and instant notifications.
+It provides real-time monitoring of your services with beautiful dashboards, detailed metrics, and instant notifications (soon).

 <p align="center">
   <img src=".github/assets/img1-1.png" alt="Status Dashboard - Dark Mode" width="800"/>